esztergalicz/workshop-gis-with-nosql/README.md

 ```Python
 conn.close()
 ```
+Run the file and check in the mongo console whether the collection was created.

 1.b) Create a new Python file called tweets_count.py Import the libraries and create the connection to MongoDB: